kokiebisu/vaquita/README.md

 # Waved

-## Introduction

-Waved is a project that enables downloading music from Youtube and importing it to apple music as an album.
+Waved is a project that enables downloading music from Youtube and importing it to apple music as an album with metadata included.

 ## Getting Started